In This Guide:

 4. "How to Restore Volkswagen Bus" by Mark Paxton

-Enthusiast's Restoration Manual covering all August 1967 to December 1979 models.
+Covers all August 1967 to December 1979 models.
 Another excellent restoration guide with step-by-step illustrated procedures.
+Either this or the Haynes restoration manual is really good for getting your confidence up and helping you ask the right questions on the day.

-Why you need it: Multiple perspectives on restoration are valuable.
-Where one book is vague, another might explain it perfectly.
-Between this and the Haynes restoration manual, you'll have the full picture.
+Why you need it: Where one book is vague, another explains it perfectly.
+Between this and the Haynes, you'll have the full picture.

 Investment: £80-120 for all four books.
-Sounds like a lot?
 I spent £15,000 buying Jenny, then another £12,000+ on restoration because I didn't know what I was looking at.
 Those books would have saved me thousands.

-- Flathead Screwdriver → - For the screwdriver test on rust (see below)
+- Large Flathead Screwdriver → — For the screwdriver test on rust.
+Press it into suspect metal — solid metal resists, rotten metal doesn't.

 The Critical Inspection Areas

-Once you've read the books (seriously, read them first) and got your inspection tools, here's what to inspect on any van you're considering:
+Once you've read the books and got your kit together, here's exactly what to inspect on every van you view:

 1. Rust — The Killer

 Rust is the biggest issue with classic VWs.
 Not "a problem" or "something to watch" — the biggest issue.
-If there's significant rust, walk away unless you want a multi-year restoration project.
+If there's significant structural rust, walk away unless you want a multi-year restoration project and a very large bill.

 Where to Look: